imtiazjava/Master_Code/README.md

     }
 }
 =======================================================================================================================
+Program   : FOP_25
+Language : Java
+Level   	   :  Medium
+Module   : Fundamental of Programming
+Topic        : Control Statements
+Problem Statement:

-FOP_25:In a given method write a logic to return true if sum of alternate digits is same otherwise return false.
+In a given method write a logic to return true if sum of alternate digits is same otherwise return false.

 Example:1